-Current position: Lecturer at the Design and Engineering Department, Staffordshire University, United Kingdom, and Extraordinary Senior Lecturer at the Mechanical and Aeronautical Engineering Department, University of Pretoria, South Africa
+Current position: Lecturer at Design and Engineering Department, Staffordshire University, United Kingdom and Extraordinary Senior Lecturer at Mechanical and Aeronautical Engineering Department, University of Pretoria, South Africa

-Research focus: Solar energy, concentrating solar power (CSP), optimization, computational fluid dynamic (CFD), ray tracing
+Research focus: solar energy, concentrating solar power, optimisation, computational fluid dynamic, ray tracing

 CV as submitted for the Green Talents award (2015):